 What is Customer Satisfaction?

-Measuring Customer Satisfaction is the first step to understanding how your customers feel and to attend to customer issues and complains.
+Measuring Customer Satisfaction is the first step to understanding how your customers feel and to attend to customer issues and complaints.
 This, in turn, helps you prevent your customers from churning and grow your business.

 Customer Satisfaction and Business Growth: Why Does Your Customer Satisfaction Matters?